The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Applying the Koinos Method on collaborative VR experiments

-With the AI partner, the use of the grid may be not relevant.
+With the AI partner, the use of the grid may not be relevant.
 Indeed, the AI entity is a non-human entity.
-Therefore, it is possible to say that AI is seen as an entity that it is possible to cooperate with to complete a task (related to the social presence presented in the study of the first experiment), but we cannot argue if this entity is perceived as equal as a human to cooperate.
+Therefore, AI is seen as an entity with which it is possible to cooperate to complete a task (related to the social presence presented in the first experiment).
+However, we cannot argue whether this entity is perceived as equal to a human in terms of cooperation.
 Indeed, with a human, the Theory of Minds of Gallagher \& Frith \citep{gallagher2003functional} explains that human beings are considered as entities having their own thoughts, beliefs, values, goals, are therefore relevant as cooperative entities and correspond to the Cooperative Model of Human Communication of Tomasello \citep{tom2008}.
 With the actual knowledge and literature, we may say that the common ground is null with a non-human entity.
 However, this assumption requires further study, considering that humans are increasingly accustomed to interacting with non-human entities, such as AI, and that their behavior is becoming more similar to human behavior.

-Regarding the results of AI social representations online survey and the resulting data of the experiment, we can suppose that social representations of the AI entity impact the interaction.
-However, social representations are certainly linked to common ground: for instance, in a given situation, even if the common ground can be strong, the social representations of the other person or entity influence behaviors.
-In other words, the common ground can be considered null with the AI entity and higher with the human entity, whereas the communication cues are the same in both cases and the same in the second experiment, therefore limited with only animation of the hands and the head movements.
+Regarding the results of the AI social representations online survey and the resulting data of the experiment, social representations of the AI entity impact the interaction.
+However, social representations are indeed linked to common ground: for instance, in a given situation, even if the common ground can be strong, the social representations of the other person or entity influence behaviors.
+In other words, the common ground can be considered null with the AI entity and higher with the human entity, whereas the communication cues are the same in both cases and the same in the second experiment, therefore limited to only animation of the hands and the head movements.

-From the two experiments, the co-presence level is higher in the second experiment than in the human condition of the first.
-Despite differential elements in the experimental procedures, we can suggest that the common ground is stronger in the second experiment than in the first; participants knew with whom they would complete the task, while they thought that they did not know their partner in the first experiment.
+From the two experiments, the co-presence level is higher in the second experiment than in the first human condition.
+Despite differential elements in the experimental procedures, the common ground is stronger in the second experiment than in the first; participants knew with whom they would complete the task, while they thought that they did not know their partner in the first experiment.
 We apply the common ground evaluation grid on the second experiment (Table \ref{tab3}):